Texas Single-Member LLC Overview

 Can I convert an existing sole proprietorship into a Texas LLC?

-Yes, you can convert your an existing sole proprietorship into a Texas LLC by (1) creating the LLC and (2) transferring any assets of the sole proprietorship to the new LLC.
+Yes, you can convert your an existing sole proprietorship into a Texas LLC by (1) creating the LLC and (2) transferring applicable sole proprietorship assets to the new LLC.

 Read more about converting a sole proprietorship into a Texas LLC.